thinkful-ei-goat/Decoder-Ring-Project-Robert-Chavana/README.md

    --Encoding, decoding, and displaying images!
-   ---Simply select display image and input the base64 code for an image,
-   ---and it'll display said image!
-A site for converting images is linked
-   ---on the actual page.
+   ---Simply select display image and input the base64 code for an image, and it'll display said image!
+A site for converting images is linked on the actual page.

   Todo, if I ever actually decide to do it: